lomlo/CV/README.md

 **:books: Fast Learner**
 <!-- maybe mention full stack, MVC, request response relationships here?? -->
-+  Over the period of 16 weeks at Makers Academy I learnt and utilised new technologies to create web apps: Ruby,  Javascript, JQuery, Ruby on Rails, Node.js , SQL all put together with test driven development (link to table of projects)
++  Over the period of 16 weeks at Makers Academy I learnt and utilised new technologies to create web apps: Ruby,  Javascript, JQuery, Ruby on Rails, Node.js and SQL all put together with test driven development

 +  Assigned to a classroom where a form of sign language, known as Makaton, was used to communicate with children.
 Sink or Swim, it was essential I catch up to a certain standard to communicate effectively.
 Thankfully I swam.